Protocentral/protocentral_max30003/README.md

 * **/docs** - additional documentation

-Wiring the Breakout to your Arduino
+Wiring the board to your Arduino
 ------------------------------------
 If you have bought the breakout the connection with the Arduino board is as follows: